HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Roger’s play, BUS MOOR, was performed in front of the bus terminal for AJS V (and on a bus for spOtlight)

-Bara Swain was pleased to be part of this year’s SHE SPEAKS!
+BARA SWAIN was pleased to be part of this year’s SHE SPEAKS!
 Venues for her plays include the Dubuque Fine Arts One-Act Play Festival (IA), the Festival of Women Playwrights (MO), Playwright's Round Table (FLA), Y.E.S.
 Summer Shorts International Festival (ND), Samuel French Off-Off Broadway Festival (NYC), Resilience of the Spirit Festival (CA), NYC 15 Minute Play Festival, Flint City Theater Short Play Festival (MI), Puttin' on the Ritz (NJ), and the Turnip Theater Featured Writer Series (NYC).
 Through grant support, Bara premiered ten original plays and two dramatic readings of fiction at the Kaufmann Theater, American Museum of Natural History (NYC).
 Her full-length play, Small Acts of Kindness, will be performed at the Jewish Theatre Workshop (MD) in March 2008.
 She has upcoming publications in the Smith & Kraus anthologies Best Ten-Minute Plays 2007 for Two Actors and 221 One-Minute Monologues from Literature, Meriwether Publishing’s Contemporary Monologues for Young Women, Vol. II, and the Journal of Law and Family Studies.
 Bara is the proud mother of actress Jessica Swain.

 Bara’ play, GRAVEYARD SHIFT, was read at She Speaks 2008, and she did some wonderful fund-raising for The Canadian Cancer Society from all the way over there.